Sciss/SonogramOverview/README.md

 ### requirements / installation

 Compiles against Scala 2.9.2 and Java 1.6.
-Builds with xsbt (sbt 0.11).
+Builds with sbt 0.12.0.
 A demo can be launched via `sbt run`.

 To use this library in your project:

-    "de.sciss" %% "sonogramoverview" % "0.17"
+    "de.sciss" %% "sonogramoverview" % "1.0.+"

 ### creating an IntelliJ IDEA project